Running Singularity containers

 If you are familiar with Docker containers, Singularity containers are essentially the same thing, but are better suited for multi-user systems such as CSC's supercomputers.
 Containers provide an isolated software environment for each application, which makes it easier to install complex applications.
 On shared file systems, such as those used on CSC's supercomputers, launch times can also be much shorter for containers compared to alternatives such as conda.

-CSC's supercomputers Puhti and Mahti both support running Apptainer containers.
+CSC's supercomputers Puhti and Mahti both support running Singularity containers.
 For many use cases, CSC's staff has provided ready-made containers that can be used simply by loading the corresponding module.
 Please check the application pages if a pre-installed container is already available for the application you are interested in.
 See that specific application's page for detailed instructions on how to use it.

-If you find that some container is missing that you think could be generally useful, you can ask us to install it by contacting CSC's Service Desk.
-Otherwise you can also look into building your own container images.
+If you find that some Singularity container is missing that you think could be generally useful, you can ask us to install it by contacting CSC's Service Desk.
+Otherwise you can also look into building your own Singularity container images.

-apptainer_wrapper command.
+singularity_wrapper command.
 In many cases also other common commands, such as

 R, have also been wrapped to make the user experience seamless.
 See the individual application documentation pages for details.

 When you load a Singularity-based module it sets appropriate values to the

 SING_FLAGS shell environment variables which are used by

 singularity_wrapper to set all the appropriate options automatically for running Singularity.

 The typical way to run something using the activated container is as follows: